 NOTE: the tire brands listed here are meant as examples and are not being recommended.

-Snow and ice tires are meant to be only used in the winter.
-Of course, this is inconvenient, but for those of us who want the best technology between us and the road, there is no substitute.
+Ice and snow tires are meant to be only used in the winter.
+This is inconvenient, but for those of us who want the best technology between us and the road, there is no substitute.
 The rubber compound is so soft that some tires have no mileage warranty.
-In Europe, this category is referred to as Nordic tires.
+In Europe, this category is referred to as Nordic ice and snow tires.

 - Bridgestone Blizzak